traderres/webClass/learnAngular/lessons/lesson09a_loadingData_setupRestCall.md

 <br>
 <br>
-At this point, you have:
+At this point, you have:<br>
-- Database tables that hold lookup info
+- Database tables that hold lookup info<br>
-- A backend REST call that returns lookup values
+- A backend REST call that returns lookup values<br>
 - A frontend lookupService that invokes the REST call